Bavaria: Food and drink

 Bavaria is also home to the Franconia wine region, which is situated along the river Main in Franconia.
 The region has produced wine (Frankenwein) for over 1,000 years and is famous for its use of the Bocksbeutel wine bottle.
 The production of wine forms an integral part of the regional culture, and many of its villages and cities hold their own wine festivals (Weinfeste) throughout the year.

 Language and dialects

-Three German dialects are most commonly spoken in Bavaria: Austro-Bavarian in Old Bavaria (Upper Bavaria, Lower Bavaria and the Upper Palatinate), Swabian German (an Alemannic German dialect) in the Bavarian part of Swabia (south west) and East Franconian German in Franconia (North).
+Three German dialects are most commonly spoken in Bavaria: Austro-Bavarian in Old Bavaria (Upper Bavaria, Lower Bavaria, and the Upper Palatinate), Swabian German (an Alemannic German dialect) in the Bavarian part of Swabia (southwest) and East Franconian German in Franconia (north).
 In the small town Ludwigsstadt in the north, district Kronach in Upper Franconia, Thuringian dialect is spoken.
 During the 20th century an increasing part of the population began to speak Standard German (Hochdeutsch), mainly in the cities.